TheRealFanjin/wordsearchsolver/README.md

-# wordsearchsolver
+# Word Search Solver
-A word solver that solves your annoying word search homework
+A word search solver that solves your annoying word search homework